ShotaroKataoka/ls-Improved/README.md

 ![lsi](https://github.com/ShotaroKataoka/ls-Improved/blob/topic/v0.2.7-README/ISSUE54/doc/images/lsi_using.png)

 ## Requirements
-developed on python2.7 and python3.7
+developed on Python2.7 and Python3.7 (so maybe ≧Python2.7 is ok.)
 It is working on Python, so this command dose not depend on OS.

 ## Install